 Our next stop was Rittenhouse Square, one of William Penn’s (state’s namesake) original five public squares in the city.
 Named after astronomer and clockmaker David Rittenhouse, a clockmaker and astronomer, hotels, residences, restaurants and shops surround the square and line the area known as Rittenhouse Row, which is also home to cultural hot spots like the Kimmel Center, Wilma Theater, Prince Music Theater and the Philadelphia Horticultural Society.

 Throughout our time in the city, we made sure to keep our eyes peeled for the city’s many murals.
 Philadelphia’s Mural Arts Project began in the 1980s as a part of a larger anti-graffiti campaign and now uses these murals to unite the people of Philadelphia across all backgrounds.
-Spotting the murals in the self-proclaimed Mural Capital of the World is not difficult, but for more insight and loads more murals, try to get on one of several Philadelphia Mural Tours, rumored to be a true highlight.
+Spotting the murals in the self-proclaimed Mural Capital of the World is not difficult, but if you love street art, we’d suggest to get on one of several Philadelphia Mural Tours for more insight and loads more murals.

 Reading Terminal Market

 The next morning we finally hit up many of the historical tourist sites people have on their list when they visit Philadelphia before having lunch at Reading Terminal Market.
 This public market is home to some of the most delicious food we came across on our trip, along with some…creative dishes (chocolate covered onions, anyone?) and typical food prepared by the Pennsylvania Dutch and Amish communities.